vladimirrostok/Sports-event-timing/README.md

 * Remove old results from the frontend state
 * Remove old results from the Go backend the latest results slice

-The Simplest implementation is to delete/overwrite older results indexes when there are e.g. more than 1000 values.
+The Simplest implementation is to delete/overwrite older results indexes when there are e.g. more than 1000 values, but the real load is not clear yet, so these are my assumptions.

 # Structure and approach
 ## Backend